Privacy Policy

 5.1.
 Your personal data is primarily stored and processed within the European Economic Area (EEA).

 5.2.
-In the event that any personal data is transferred outside the EEA, we will ensure that appropriate safeguards are in place in accordance with Chapter V of the GDPR, such as:
+If personal data is transferred outside the EEA, we ensure appropriate safeguards under Chapter V of the GDPR.

 - An adequacy decision by the European Commission (Art.
 45 GDPR)